 Agricultural Literacy Curriculum Matrix

-Students will explore different cultures around the world, compare worldwide communities with local communities, and explain the interrelationship between the environment and community development.
+Students explore different cultures around the world, compare worldwide communities with local communities, and explain the interrelationship between the environment and community development.
+Grades 3-5

 - Holiday Foods Around the World PowerPoint Slides

 Activity 2: Building from the Ground Up

 agriculture: the science, art, or practice of cultivating the soil, producing crops, and raising livestock and in varying degrees the preparation and marketing of the resulting products

 community : a group of people living in the same place

 culture: the customs, arts, and achievements of a particular nation, people, or other social group